Nicole Rajičová: 2018–19 season

 Rajičová was assigned to two Grand Prix events, the 2018 Skate America and the 2018 Grand Prix of Helsinki, but withdrew from both of them, as well as the 2018 CS Ondrej Nepela Trophy.
 Her participation in the remainder of the season was in doubt for some time afterward.
 She returned to training in October following an eight-month hiatus, and won another Slovak national title.

 Competing internationally for the first time at the 2019 European Championships, she placed fifth in the short program, and expressed happiness with the result, saying "two weeks ago, I didn’t know if I was going to compete because I wasn’t in the shape I wished I was in."
 She placed twelfth in the free program, dropping to ninth overall, and said that the skate "started off quite well and then my legs collapsed.
 It was quite a fight.
 I got so tired I couldn’t even handle double Axels.
 It is what it is.
 I just have to go and do more run-throughs."

 2020–21 season

-Rajičová placed fifth at the 2021 Four National Championships, taking the Slovakian national title.
+Rajičová placed fifth at the 2021 Four National Championships, taking the Slovak national title.